 A trip down Toms Creek to Clover Creek and down Clover until you reach the confluence with Willow Valley and arrive in West Clear Creek.

 From FR142, walk the rancher's road to your north.
 You may see cows in the area (cows are not exceptionally bright animals, so don't spook them).
 The dirt road lasts about 3/4 of a mile and is easy to follow.
-Eventually, the road ends and the canyon begins.
-It is fairly pleasant at first, the water is shallow and cool, the trail is easy and obvious.
-You walk in grassy little pockets for awhile.
+Eventually, the road ends, and the canyon begins.
+It is relatively pleasant at first.
+The water is shallow and cool, and the trail is easy and obvious.
+You walk in grassy little pockets for a while.

 Continue going down the canyon.
 Unfortunately, it gets tougher, much tougher.
 The rocks and logs get more numerous.
 The canyon gets a bit steeper.
 Bypass trails will help amongst the most difficult obstacles.
 Water appears infrequently.
 First, you generally see scuzzy pools, and then further downstream, it will be clear and flowing, and then it will disappear underground.

 The canyon begins to twist and turn, the walls become higher, and eventually, you realize you cannot escape the canyon after you have gone two miles.
 The canyon bottom gets rocky, and you are scrambling along boulders and ledges.
 Finally, the last 0.5 miles before you reach Clover Canyon, decent game trails appear, along with an old cow skeleton.
 Use these trails and enjoy finally getting out of the rock-hopping creekbed.
 It is about 3.5 miles to Clover Canyon.

-At Clover Canyon, the trail actually continues going upstream but doesn't follow it per this hike description.
+At Clover Canyon, the trail continues going upstream but doesn't follow it per this hike description.
 As soon as you reach the Clover Creek creekbed, turn left and rock-hop/bushwhack another 3 miles downstream until you reach WCC.